-10.64.
-The rail industry should ensure that any technical solutions developed are considered and addressed in any new designs, and wherever practical retrofit systems.
+- 9.59 The difficulty with differing digital systems revolves around the following: - Retrieval from differing systems requires specialist knowledge, equipment, and information from the system owner. - 2.
+Replay of images is not always immediately possible due to proprietary formats of video used, hence the need for open protocol systems. - 3.
+Retrieval of images from digital systems can be very labour intensive. - 9.60 The operator should ensure that any technical solutions developed are considered and addressed in any new designs, and wherever practical retrofit systems.
 At this stage there are a number of possible considerations, which may be capable of implementation straight away.
 These considerations are laid out in the next section of this document.